lbrenman/open-webui-codespace/README.md

 * GET /v1/models — on startup and when refreshing connections
 * POST /v1/chat/completions — when you send a message

+Make sure CORS is configured for the external API, namely allow `Authorization` and `content-type` headers and allow `GET` and `POST` methods.

 1. Open this repo in a GitHub Codespace
 2. Copy and edit your env file:
    ```bash